ChaosRinkHan/OpenFiles/FDM.md

 Once data is addressable, it can be

--   found more easily by you, other people, and computers – can be
+-   found more easily by you, other people and computers
 -   cited
 -   linked together

-### what
+### What

 Several different PID systems/infrastructures: